 Business Credit Reports

-A Wall Street Journal article cited data from a survey the newspaper conducted with Vistage International.
+A Wall Street Journal article cited data from the newspaper’s survey with Vistage International.
 According to the report, only one in three small-business owners has checked his or her company credit report within the past two years.
 One-quarter of the firms that did check their data said they found errors or financial information that put their business into a riskier category for lending.

 Rohit Arora, chief executive of Biz2Credit, a New York-based small business lending broker, explained to the Journal that the mistakes that smaller firms encounter are often due to missing bits of data.
 This includes anything from sales and revenue figures to timely bill payments that go unreported.